Across the world, an average working week is typically 35 hours, which means most of us end up spending 7 hours a day at office desks.

 Photo by Ella Jardim on Unsplash

 An office desk is bustling with all sorts of accessories be it pens, notepads, sticky notes, or highlighters.
-Take a few of these stationary items and use them as accent pieces— and see the magic.
+Take a few of these stationary items and use them as accent pieces— and see the magic they add to your cubicle decor.
 It will add stunning colors to your workspace and make your desk look less boring.

 According to color psychology, cool colors like blues, greens, purples, and warm colors like red, yellow, and orange are great choices for workspaces.
 For example, go with a green lamp, yellow sticky notes, or an orange calendar.
 If you are someone who works in a creative field, a pop of green can be helpful, as is known to facilitate creativity.